stevleibelt/incubator/general/release_creation_helper/README.md

 ## Find All The Branches You Want To Merge

 ```
-#assuming you want to find the branches with unique identifiers:
+#assumed you want to find the branches with unique identifiers:
 #   S-1234 S-0815 S-23 S-42
 ./bin/net_bazzline_find_origin_branch_name S-1234 S-0815 S-2300 S-4200
 #expected result